 Benefit programs are generally egalitarian.
-Our NEO's are eligible for the same health and welfare benefit programs as our U.S. employees, including our qualified defined contribution 401(k) plan.
+Our NEO's are eligible for the same health and welfare benefit programs as our other U.S. employees, including our qualified defined contribution 401(k) plan.
 Our NEOs may also participate in a deferred compensation plan.

-Only Mr. McKelvey chose to contribute to this plan in fiscal year 2018.
+None of the NEOs chose to contribute to this plan in fiscal year 2019.
 In addition, our NEOs receive the following perquisites: